Networking

 Links

-Whitman College Discussion Groups
+Whitman College Community Discussion Group on LinkedIn

-Making and Using Your Network (document)
+Networking Guide: Making and Using Your Contacts

 LinkedIn for Job Seekers: How to Optimize Your LinkedIn Profile